 Chloë Brushwood Rose

-She is most recently the co-author of Community-based Media Pedagogies: Relational Approaches to Listening in the Commons (Routledge, 2016).
+She is the co-author of Community-based Media Pedagogies: Relational Approaches to Listening in the Commons (Routledge, 2016), and the co-editor of a recent special issue of the Journal of Teaching and Learning on the impacts of COVID-19 for children, youth and education.
 Her scholarly work has appeared in several journal publications, including the Psychoanalysis, Culture & Society; Qualitative Studies in Education; Visual Studies; Changing English; International Journal of Leadership in Education; and, Gender and Education.
 Chloë is co-editor of several anthologies, including two anthologies on queer culture: the Lambda short-listed Brazen Femme: Queering Femininity (Arsenal Pulp Press, 2002) and the winner of a Golden Crown Literary Society Award, And Baby Makes More: Known Donors, Queer Parents, and Our Unexpected Families (Insomniac Press, 2010).

 Faculty & School/Dept

 - MA Seminar in Gender, Feminist and Women's Studies (GS/GFWS 6907)

 - Brushwood Rose, C. & M. Bimm (2021).
 Children, schooling and COVID-19: What education can learn from existing research.
 Journal of Teaching and Learning, 15 (2), 3-20.

 - Brushwood Rose, C. (2019).
 Resistance as method: Unhappiness, group feeling, and the limits of participation in a digital storytelling workshop.
 International Journal of Qualitative Studies in Education, 32 (7), 857-871. doi:10.1080/09518398.2019.1609120.